recalledz/project-start/docs/23-raids.md

 * Raids begin automatically during the Night phase.
 * A red alert briefly appears on screen when a raid starts.
 * Raiders attack the Water orb, reducing its stored energy.
-* Disciples assigned to **Fight** take position before the Water Orb, striking back each attack.
+* Disciples assigned to **Fight** line up south of the Water Orb at night, blocking raiders and striking back each attack.
 * Fighters absorb damage with their personal Water first.
 When empty they lose HP.
 * Raiders randomly target a fighter when multiple disciples are on guard.
 * If the orb is depleted the sect loses **half** of its stored fruit and softwood.
 * The Water orb periodically lashes out with a **Water Burst** every 10&nbsp;s, dealing 5 damage.
-  The burst now appears as a blue projectile traveling from the orb to the dealer card.
+  The burst now appears as a blue projectile traveling from the orb to the dealer card and the orb pulses when firing.
 * Dealer enemies display a small life bar on their card during raids.
 * Defeating a raid yields **Undead Nectar** in addition to experience.
 * The raid ends when the enemy is defeated or the orb is drained.